 I can do all things through Christ who gives me strength.
 (Philippians 4:13)

 A word of caution here.
 This verse in Philippians is not giving you carte blanche to do whatever you “feel” and asking God to bless it.
 It is an encouraging reminder that God will empower you to accomplish His will.
-This involves a willingness to obey God’s direction.
+Doing so involves a willingness to obey God’s direction.
 God knows your heart, and when you humble yourself while recognizing your complete dependence on Him, He will reveal Himself in ways beyond what you can imagine!

 O taste and see that the Lord is good, how blessed is the man who takes refuge in Him!
 O fear the Lord, you His saints; For those who fear Him, there is no want… they who seek the Lord shall not be in want of any good thing.
 (Psalm 34:8-9)

 Wow!
 When you read the promises of God, don’t you get a warm and comforting feeling inside?
 I sure do.
 Take a moment and look at yourself.
 Is there anything on your plate that you are trying to do on your own?
-Do you seriously believe that you have a “better way” of doing it than God?
+Do you sincerely believe that you have a “better way” of doing it than God?
 I have walked down that foolish path myself.
 It is a road littered with discouragement, disappointment, and confusion.
 A verse that I have recently committed to memory this year has been a constant source of encouragement.
 Rest in the Lord and wait patiently for Him.
 (Psalm 37:7)

 Dependence requires trust.
-You must trust God, wholeheartedly.
-Whether that means stepping outside your comfort zone to follow His leading or waiting for His direction.
+You must trust God wholeheartedly, whether that means stepping outside your comfort zone to follow His leading or waiting for His direction.

 Divine Evidence #6- Deepening Prayer Life

 Prayer…where do I begin?
 I have seen the power of prayer in my life firsthand.
 I’m not sure where I would be without the influence of prayer in my life.
-That does not mean my life is easy…far from it.
+That does not mean my life is easy-far from it.
 It’s nothing short of a miracle that I’m able to sit here writing to you now.
 Since my stroke in 2010, I have begun to realize what a privilege and opportunity it is to talk with God.

 Talking with God should be second nature for the devoted Christian.
-Whether it be praising Him in the morning as the sun kisses your face on your morning walk, or thanking Him for revealing new insights while reading scripture you’ve read many times before.
+Whether it be praising Him in the morning as the sun kisses your face on your morning walk, or thanking Him for revealing new insights while reading scripture verses you’ve read many times before.
 Most importantly, He has saved your soul for eternity.
 Think about that for a minute!
-How can you not make it a priority to converse with your Savior constantly?
+How can you not make it a priority to converse with your Savior regularly?